tombensve/MarkdownDoc/Library/src/test/resources/test.md

 ![imageref]

-Some other text between the image reference and the image declaration.
+Note that this text does not follow on the right of the image!
+This is because the 'imgFlow' MSS value is false here.

 [imageref]: https://raw.githubusercontent.com/dcurtis/markdown-mark/master/png/32x20-solid.png